ARM-software/CMSIS-DSP/README.md

 * Scripts:
   * Debugging scripts
   * Script to generate some coefficient tables used by CMSIS-DSP
-* SDFTools:
+* Compute Graph:
+  * Not needed to build CMSIS-DSP.
+This project is relying on CMSIS-DSP library
-  * Examples for the Synchronous Data Flow
+  * Examples for the Compute Graph
-  * C++ templates for the Synchronous Data Flow
+  * C++ templates for the Compute Graph
+  * Default (and optional) nodes

 * Source:
   * CMSIS-DSP source
 * Testing:
-  * CMSIS-DSP Test framework
+  * CMSIS-DSP Test framework for bare metal Cortex-M and Cortex-A
+  * Require the use of CMSIS build tools

 ### Files